Try to answer these questions without looking!

 Of the 10 most deadly conflicts in human history, 6 of them were Chinese civil wars.
 China isn't merely an important thread within human history.
 Chinese history is human history.

 Western histories of China often focus on the Opium Wars, the fall of the Qing Dynasty, the rise of Communism and then the transition to capitalism.
-Chinese is thousands of years old.
+Chinese history is thousands of years long.
 Beginning Chinese history at the Opium Wars is like starting a history of the United States with the impeachment of Bill Clinton.

 Western histories of China focus on recent Chinese history because the most significant direct interactions between China with the West happened in recent centuries.
 Western histories of China are often drawn from English-language sources, which produces an incestuous echo chamber.
 If you want to understand human history, the way to do it is by reading histories of China written from a Chinese perspective.